-We have audited the financial statements of Atlas Estates Limited for the year ended 31 December 2012 which comprise the Statement of Comprehensive Income, the Balance Sheet, the Cash Flow Statement, the Statement of Changes in Equity and the related notes 1 to 19.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ('IFRS')
+We have audited the financial statements of Atlas Estates Limited for the year ended 31 December 2013 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Cash Flow Statement, the Statement of Changes in Equity and the related notes 1 to 19.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ('IFRS') as adopted by the European Union.